2022 Plumbing & Water Supply Degree Guide

 |Doctorate||Program required coursework including thesis or dissertation||At least 4 years|

-A high school diploma or equivalent is the most common level of education achieved by those in careers related to plumbing, with approximately 38.3% of workers getting one.
+An associate degree is the most common level of education achieved by those in careers related to plumbing, with approximately 3.2% of workers getting one.
 Find out other typical degree levels for plumbing workers below.

 |Level of Education||Percentage of Workers|

 |Less than a High School Diploma||19.7%|